What Does the Second Amendment Really Mean?

 After every mass shooting and subsequent examination of gun violence statistics, a predictable argument is sure to follow as gun-rights advocates and gun-control advocates square off over what should be done next.
 Each side speaks with passion and fire about rights and law and the Constitution, the meaning of “the right to bear arms” and “a well-regulated militia,” and what these terms mean in the context of our Second Amendment rights.

 But does anyone really know what those rights are?
 Even the experts can’t say for certain because the Constitution is constantly being reviewed and reinterpreted.
 Some commonly held myths about the Constitution also cloud what we think we know about our rights, and that goes for our First Amendment rights as well as our Second.
-So, what is the Second Amendment, exactly, and what does it encompass?

 “A lot of people forget that the Supreme Court didn’t recognize an individual right to own guns until 2008,” says Adam Winkler, professor of Constitutional Law at UCLA and author of Gunfight: The Battle Over the Right to Bear Arms in America.
 That was when the Court decided District of Columbia v.
 Heller.
 The 5–4 ruling found that the Second Amendment protects the individual’s right to bear arms for self-defense, and overturned a Washington, D.C., law that prohibited people from keeping handguns in their homes.